Fragility (glass physics)

-In glass physics, fragility characterizes how rapidly the dynamics of a material slows down as it is cooled toward the glass transition: materials with a higher fragility have a relatively narrow glass transition temperature range, while those with low fragility have a relatively broad glass transition temperature range.
-Physically, fragility may be related to the presence of dynamical heterogeneity in glasses, as well as to the breakdown of the usual Stokes–Einstein relationship between viscosity and diffusion.
+In glass sciences, fragility or "kinetic fragility" is a concept proposed by the Australian-American physical chemist C. Austen Angell.
+Fragility characterizes how rapidly the viscosity of a glass forming liquid approaches a very large value approximately 1012 Pa s during cooling.
+At this viscosity, the liquid is "frozen" into a solid and the corresponding temperature is known as the glass transition temperature Tg.
+Materials with a higher fragility have a more rapid increase in viscosity as approaching Tg, while those with a lower fragility have a slower increase in viscosity.
+Fragility is one of the most important concepts to understand viscous liquids and glasses.
+Fragility may be related to the presence of dynamical heterogeneity in glass forming liquids, as well as to the breakdown of the usual Stokes–Einstein relationship between viscosity and diffusion.
+Fragility has no direct relationship with the colloquial meaning of the word "fragility", which more closely relates to the brittleness of a material.

 Definition

 Formally, fragility reflects the degree to which the temperature dependence of the viscosity (or relaxation time) deviates from Arrhenius behavior.
 This classification was originally proposed by Austen Angell.
 The most common definition of fragility is the "kinetic fragility index" m, which characterizes the slope of the viscosity (or relaxation time) of a material with temperature as it approaches the glass transition temperature from above:

 where $\eta$ is viscosity, Tg is the glass transition temperature, m is fragility, and T is temperature.
 Glass-formers with a high fragility are called "fragile"; those with a low fragility are called "strong".
 For example, silica has a relatively low fragility and is called "strong", whereas some polymers have relatively high fragility and are called "fragile".
-Fragility has no direct relationship with the colloquial meaning of the word "fragility", which more closely relates to the brittleness of a material.